SCULPTURE IN SPANISH

 In this full day program kids learned Spanish vocabulary through hands-on projects.
 They made videos, built sculptures and played in the woods while learning words to describe the environment and objects around them.
 This program was hosted by the Taplin family at their home and workshop in Warren, Vermont.

-Week 1: Marble Run
+Session 1: Marble Run

 Thursday, May 4, 2017

 Today we practiced counting in Spanish by making a marble run.
 Kids screamed out numbers, "uno, dos, tres, cuatro..." as the marble moved across each track.
 They used wood scraps to hold up the tracks, adjusting and tweaking to help the marble maintain momentum.
 They kept adding onto the track until it extended off the table and into the scrap bin.